brian978/Acamar-Framework/README.md

 * Event based architecture
 * Light and fast
 * Flexible
-* Decoupled a much as possible outside
+* Decoupled a much as possible (the Mvc package si an exception)
 * Some features load ONLY on demand

 # Documentation